slowernews/wisdom-tldr/README.md

 > *'Everything should be made as simple as possible, but not simpler.'*

+> *'Don't take a half step where a full step is required.'*

 ===
 ###On finishing

-Finish.
+Finish it.
 You cannot afford to go halfway.

 > *'Crush your enemy totally.' -- Robert Greene (15th law of power)*